 In what ways are you connecting with audiences?
 Does this connection feel like an attempt at a sale or a friendly check-in?

-This isn’t to say you need to personalize everything or disregard any attempts to explain about sales.
+This doesn’t mean you have to personalize everything or avoid conversations about sales.
 Instead, it’s simply a reminder that brand awareness isn’t built by bludgeoning our customers with boring newsletters that offer no personal connection.

 Chapter 10 – Brand Authenticity

-If I picture a brand that I want to connect with, in my mind they are always, at the very least, sincere.
-They are truthful, honest, genuine and real.
+When most people picture a brand that they want to connect with, it is always, at the very least, sincere.
+The brand is truthful, honest, genuine and real.

 So, what is brand authenticity?
 It’s the result of a brand that sticks to its values and is honest with its customers.
 An authentic brand goes out of its way to keep lines of communication open to customers while showing that it really cares.

-Brand authenticity allows companies to thrive in situations others may struggle in.
+Brand authenticity allows companies to thrive in situations where others may struggle.
 Customers continue to purchase products and services from brands who are authentic.